pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 Dependencies in an application are the types and functions that need to interact with outside systems that you do not control.
-Classic examples of this are API clients that make network requests to servers, but also seemingly innocuous things such as `UUID` and `Date` initializers, and even schedulers and clocks, can be thought of as dependencies.
+Classic examples of this are API clients that make network requests to servers, but also seemingly innocuous things such as `UUID` and `Date` initializers, and even clocks, can be thought of as dependencies.

 By controlling the dependencies our features need to do their job we gain the ability to completely alter the execution context a feature runs in.
 This means in tests and Xcode previews you can